chiehpower/Kube-Chain/README.md

 # Kube-Chain
-This repo will record about kube-chain including kubernetes, kubeflow, and so on.
+This repo will record some notes and experiments about kube-chain tools including kubernetes, kubeflow, kfserving and so on.

+**The purpose is to understand how to use k8s, and the final goal is to deploy kubeflow and successfully implement MLOps.**

+*The notes were quite messy.*

-My environment is Ubuntu 18.04.
+>My environment is Ubuntu 18.04.

 # Install Kubernetes